swrobel/code_tests/fullstack/README.md

     * Pulling in user profile images
     * Using Javascript to show user information in a modal when clicked or hovered on
     * Anything else cool that we can't think of!
-1. Email a link to your working Heroku app and github repo with the code to `devs@stacksocial.com`
+1. Email a link to your working Heroku app and github repo with the code

 Feedback is welcome if you found it too easy/hard/whatever.